5.2 External evaluation

 There will be at least two external reviewers for the review of undergraduate and graduate programs.
 The university may also include an additional internal member from within the university but from outside the discipline (or interdisciplinary group) of the program under review to participate in the review process.
 (See Guidance)

-The external review of a doctoral program must incorporate an on-site visit.
-External review of undergraduate programs will normally be conducted on-site, but the Provost (or delegate) may propose that the review be conducted by desk review, virtual site visit or an equivalent method if the external reviewers are satisfied that the off-site option is acceptable (see Guidance).
+External review of existing programs will normally be conducted on-site, but the Provost (or delegate) may propose that the review be conducted by desk review, virtual site visit or an equivalent method if the external reviewers are satisfied that the off-site option is acceptable (see Guidance).
 The Provost (or delegate) will also provide a clear justification for the decision to use these alternatives.

 The external reviewers—normally associate or full professors, or the equivalent—will have suitable disciplinary expertise, qualifications and program management experience, and will be at arm’s length from the program under review.
 (See Guidance for suggestions on the selection of Reviewers and for a definition of arm’s length.)
 Additional discretionary members may be assigned to the Review Committee where the IQAP so provides.
 Such additional members might be appropriately qualified and experienced individuals selected from industry or the professions, and/or, where consistent with the university’s own policies and practices, student members.

 - Describe how the members of the Review Committee are selected;